nolandg/meteor-crater-bunny/README.md

 This package inlines a single user-supplied script file into the initial request.
 This is where you can attach a few events and define some simple behaviours your user might need in the first few seconds.
-This packages also provides a few simple utility functions like `addClass()`, `removeClass()`, and `toggleClass()` to make life easier with jQuery.
+This packages also provides a few simple utility functions like `addClass()`, `removeClass()`, and `toggleClass()` to make life easier without jQuery.

 **But won't those extra events mess with the events my Meteor app will attach later?**
 No. This package also provides a safe event attachment method that will track all the events you attach